dianpeng/lavascript/README.md

 generational GC.
 It will be added once I finish the compiler.
 Though compiler definitly takes care of the stack/register mapping to allow GC enter and also safepoint.

+## Status
+Currently, if you check out the repo , you are able to run some tests they are just adhoc tests for me to work on it.
+The compiler will be able to generate a IR graph that is in dot format.
+So graphviz will visaulize it for you.
+Other than that, you can checkout the code in folder unittest to see what is current status.

 # Notes
 Since I don't have too much spare time to work on it, I will just try my best to spend cycle on it.
 Plus it is a learning process instead of trying to achieve something that is useful.
 So in general the idea implemented inside of it is either